 Surgical site infections (SSIs) are a serious health concern.
 Approximately 500,000 SSIs occur every year with significant morbidity and mortality for patients and additional costs for hospitals.
-Two thirds of the SSIs will be confined to the incision and one third will be confined to the organ or spaces accessed during the surgical procedure.
+Two thirds of these SSIs will be confined to the incision and one third will be confined to the organ or spaces accessed during the surgical procedure.

-Most SSIs come from the patient's own endogenous flora such as skin, mucous membranes, or hollow viscera.
+The majority of SSIs come from the patient's own endogenous flora such as skin, mucous membranes or hollow viscera.